 Medications used to treat mitral regurgitation include vasodilators like ACE inhibitors and hydralazine, anticoagulants like aspirin or warfarin, and diuretics such as furosemide and indapamide.
 Other drugs include digoxin, antiarrhythmics like beta blockers, and antibiotic prophylaxis.

 Surgery, which is the preferred treatment for severe regurgitation, involves repairing or replacing the mitral valve and its structures.
 Surgical treatment, unlike medication, is curative and can be invasive or minimally invasive.
 Not everyone is a suitable candidate, however.

 Many times, both medication and surgery are required to treat the condition.

-What is the prognosis for MR patients?
+What is the prognosis for patients with mitral valve regurgitation?

 The prognosis with this condition depends on the degree of displacement, the extent of the regurgitation or regurgitant fraction, and how the disease progresses naturally.
 Individual risk factors and underlying conditions also determine the outcome and manageability.